-One thing the analysis has made clear, is that the desired Platinum Package is out of reach given the return assumptions in my model.
-I would either have to be content with the other lifestyle packages, or would need to increase my investable assets to “purchase” the highest upgrade.
+One thing the analysis has made clear, is that the more desirable Platinum Package is out of reach given the return assumptions in my model.
+I would either have to be content with the other lifestyle packages, or would need to increase my investable assets to “purchase” the highest package.

 The Longer Answer

 I could lower my expected returns to reduce the exposure, but that could require as much as $4 Million dollars.
-I’m fortunate to have a job that could make that number a reality, but that means spending >20 years slaving away.
-This is counter to the philosophy of Max Your Freedom, as I would be giving up my prime freedom years to accomplish that goal.
+I’m fortunate to have a job that could make that number a reality, but that means spending >20 more years slaving away.
+This is counter to the Max Your Freedom philosophy, since I would be giving up my prime freedom years to accomplish that goal.

 My timeline is obviously self imposed and I have plenty of flexibility in extending the transition time or adjusting my risk tolerance, but this targeted range feels reasonable.
-It also aligns closely to what I’ve read across various sources.
+It also aligns closely to what I’ve read across the blogosphere.

 Home Much Is Enough